GeniusHoon/GeniusHoon.github.io/_pages/about.md

 ---
 permalink: /
-title: "Career and Dev study"
+title: "Professional Journey"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# Professional Journey
+all about my career and dev portfolio, study

 ## 🎓 Education
 - **Graduated** from Suwon High-tech Meister High School(Electronics and Microcontroller)